-Because we’ve not managed to change anything, we continue to hold on to the past and that stops us from moving on.
+Because we’ve not managed to change anything, we continue to hold on to our past and that stops us from moving on.
 We tend to wait until something changes before we let go.

 Unfortunately it’s not always feasible to change the past by correcting something in our present.
 We can correct something in our present, but that can never erase the past.
 We can only change how we see that event or issue.
 Whatever we go on to change will never be what we’ve left behind, but it’s better than nothing and a good alternative to doing nothing.
-Sometimes the act of doing something new that’s similar to what we’ve done in our past is enough to let go of an issue in our past.
+The act of doing something new should be enough to let go of an issue in our past.

-What I do know is that if I hadn’t changed my perceptions, I’d still be living in the past and wouldn’t be writing blogs or running The CP Diary now.
+What I know is that if I hadn’t changed my perceptions, I’d still be living in the past and wouldn’t be in a position to write for or run The CP Diary now.